Victorivus/MLTrail/README.md

 - [X] Add Events to db
 - [X] Add Races to DB
 - [ ] Add results download + load to DB
+- [ ] Fix path for data and plots (env variable)
+- [ ] Departure time doesn't seem always correct, will have to figure out another way of parsing it

 ## TO-DO list
 - [X] Automatically parse LiveTrail data.